soumya-2k01/Stock-Price-Prediction/README.md

 # Stock Market Predictions

 ## Using LSTM
-The model is made up of LSTM cells, it gives an accuracy of about 99.3%.
+The model is made up of LSTM cells, which gives an accuracy of about 99.3%.
 Changes can be made in file LSTM(Predictions).ipynb as per the use, like epochs can be changed, stock indexes can be changed.

 ## Using LSTM-GRU